publiclab/PublicLab.Editor/README.md

 ****

-### Integration with PublicLab.org or other servers
+### Integration

+Connect this editor to a parent server-side app, such as [PublicLab.org](https://github.com/publiclab/plots2) or other servers.

 The API we'll be working from will include several server URLs, which we'll be building into the file at `src/adapters/PublicLab.Adaptors.js`: